Attraction to disability: By DPWs

 The DPW community constantly debates the origins of the attraction ("the Why?").
 The Amelotatist, reporting a poll of 195 devotees was a community contribution and the first synthesis of explanations.
 A 2005 straw poll in two DPW fora revealed that in childhood many respondents (often first or only children) felt alienated from peers, forming solitary interests in inter alia, transportation, or collecting.
 These feelings may indicate that empathy with disabled people, subject to exclusion in most cultures, is among the motivations for the attraction.
-It may also indicate that admiration is at play in the attraction, in as much as disabled people per force overcome inhibitions similar to those many DPWs face, as hinted above.